awsdocs/aws-codedeploy-user-guide/doc_source/reference-appspec-file.md

 ## AppSpec Files on an AWS Lambda Compute Platform<a name="appspec-reference-lambda"></a>

-If your application uses the AWS Lambda compute platform, the AppSpec file is used by AWS CodeDeploy to determine:
+If your application uses the AWS Lambda compute platform, the AppSpec file is named appspec\.yaml\.
+It is used by CodeDeploy to determine:
 + Which Lambda function version to deploy\.
 + Which Lambda functions to use as validation tests\.

 An AppSpec file can be YAML\-formatted or JSON\-formatted\.
-You can also enter the contents of an AppSpec file directly into AWS CodeDeploy console when you create a deployment\.
+You can also enter the contents of an AppSpec file directly into CodeDeploy console when you create a deployment\.

 ## AppSpec Files on an EC2/On\-Premises Compute Platform<a name="appspec-reference-server"></a>

- If your application uses the EC2/On\-Premises compute platform, the AppSpec file is used by AWS CodeDeploy to determine:
+ If your application uses the EC2/On\-Premises compute platform, the AppSpec file is named appspec\.yml\.
+It is used by CodeDeploy to determine:
 + What it should install onto your instances from your application revision in Amazon S3 or GitHub\.
 + Which lifecycle event hooks to run in response to deployment lifecycle events\.

 An AppSpec file must be a YAML\-formatted file named `appspec.yml` and it must be placed in the root of the directory structure of an application's source code\.
 Otherwise, deployments fail\.

 After you have a completed AppSpec file, you bundle it, along with the content to deploy, into an archive file \(zip, tar, or compressed tar\)\.
-For more information, see [Working with Application Revisions for AWS CodeDeploy](application-revisions.md)\.
+For more information, see [Working with Application Revisions for CodeDeploy](application-revisions.md)\.

 **Note**
 The tar and compressed tar archive file formats \(\.tar and \.tar\.gz\) are not supported for Windows Server instances\.

-After you have a bundled archive file \(known in AWS CodeDeploy as a *revision*\), you upload it to an Amazon S3 bucket or Git repository\.
-Then you use AWS CodeDeploy to deploy the revision\.
-For instructions, see [Create a Deployment with AWS CodeDeploy](deployments-create.md)\.
+After you have a bundled archive file \(known in CodeDeploy as a *revision*\), you upload it to an Amazon S3 bucket or Git repository\.
+Then you use CodeDeploy to deploy the revision\.
+For instructions, see [Create a Deployment with CodeDeploy](deployments-create.md)\.

 The appspec\.yml for an EC2/On\-Premises compute platform deployment is saved in the root directory of your revision\.
-For more information, see [Add an AppSpec File for an EC2/On\-Premises Deployment](application-revisions-appspec-file.md#add-appspec-file-server) and [Plan a Revision for AWS CodeDeploy](application-revisions-plan.md)\.
+For more information, see [Add an AppSpec File for an EC2/On\-Premises Deployment](application-revisions-appspec-file.md#add-appspec-file-server) and [Plan a Revision for CodeDeploy](application-revisions-plan.md)\.

 ## AppSpec File Spacing<a name="reference-appspec-file-spacing"></a>

 The following is the correct format for AppSpec file spacing\.
 The numbers in square brackets indicate the number of spaces that must occur between items\.
 For example, `[4]` means to insert four spaces between the items\.
-AWS CodeDeploy will raise an error that might be difficult to debug if the locations and number of spaces in an AppSpec file are not correct\.
+CodeDeploy will raise an error that might be difficult to debug if the locations and number of spaces in an AppSpec file are not correct\.

 ```
 version:[1]version-number